Value Stream Maps

 For more information about all the adjustments you need to make prior to configuring your Value stream map, please check out the article Installation Instructions for Value Stream Mapping.

 When building a value stream map, you first need to identify the stages that you would like to create.
-Once you have identified your stages, add process blocks associated with those stages.
+Once you have identified your stages, add process blocks associated with those stages the value stream map with stages and then add process blocks to these stages.

 To create a value stream map, follow these steps: